-THAWING PRIOR TO DILUTION

-- Thaw vial(s) of Pfizer-BioNTech COVID-19 Vaccine before use either by: - o Allowing vial(s) to thaw in the refrigerator [2°C to 8°C (35°F to 46°F)].
-A carton of vials may take up to 3 hours to thaw, and thawed vials can be stored in the refrigerator for up to 1 month. - Allowing vial(s) to sit at room temperature [up to 25°C (77°F)] for 30 minutes. - Using either thawing method, vials must reach room temperature before dilution and must be diluted within 2 hours.

-- Before dilution invert vaccine vial gently 10 times. - Do not shake. - Inspect the liquid in the vial prior to dilution.
-The liquid is a white to off-white suspension and may contain white to off-white opaque amorphous particles. - Do not use if liquid is discolored or if other particles are observed.

-- Obtain sterile 0.9% Sodium Chloride Injection, USP.
-Use only this as the diluent. - Using aseptic technique, withdraw 1.8 mL of diluent into a transfer syringe (21-gauge or narrower needle). - Cleanse the vaccine vial stopper with a single-use antiseptic swab. - Add 1.8 mL of 0.9% Sodium Chloride Injection, USP into the vaccine vial.
+THAWING PRIOR TO DILUTION No more than 2 hours at room temperature (up to 25 °C / 77 °F) Thaw vial(s) of Pfizer-BioNTech COVID-19 Vaccine before use either by: Allowing vial(s) to thaw in the refrigerator [2°C to 8°C (35°F to 46°F)].
+A carton of vials may take up to 3 hours to thaw, and thawed vials can be stored in the refrigerator for up to 1 month.
+Allowing vial(s) to sit at room temperature [up to 25°C (77°F)] for 30 minutes.
+Using either thawing method, vials must reach room temperature before dilution and must be diluted within 2 hours.
+Gently x 10 Before dilution invert vaccine vial gently 10 times.
+Do not shake.
+Inspect the liquid in the vial prior to dilution.
+The liquid is a white to off-white suspension and may contain white to off-white opaque amorphous particles.
+Do not use if liquid is discolored or if other particles are observed.
+DILUTION 1.8 mL of 0.9% sodium chloride injection Obtain sterile 0.9% Sodium Chloride Injection, USP.
+Use only this as the diluent.
+Using aseptic technique, withdraw 1.8 mL of diluent into a transfer syringe (21-gauge or narrower needle).
+Cleanse the vaccine vial stopper with a single-use antiseptic swab.
+Add 1.8 mL of 0.9% Sodium Chloride Injection, USP into the vaccine vial.